 There’s this theme I’ve seen among my own readers and elsewhere in this niche.
-It’s that life abroad is a certain way and that all of us living abroad belong to this homogeneous group made up of people with the same experiences and ideas.
+It’s that life abroad is a certain way and that all of us living abroad in France belong to this homogeneous group made up of people with the same experiences and ideas.
 It’s just not accurate.
+And is France a good country to live in?
 Let’s talk about this…

 I’ve seen crazy comments and emails that express this underlying assumption that everyone who moves to any area of France is going to fall in love with the lifestyle, food culture, the people, the healthcare, etc. Along with that is the belief that France, and all that comes with it, is inherently superior to life elsewhere, hands down, across the board, everywhere, for everyone.